Nenkai/gt-modding-hub/docs/ps3/getting_started.md

 ## Prerequisites

-* Understanding how Command Prompt/`cmd` works and openning it in a current openned folder.
+* Understanding how Command Prompt/`cmd` works and openning it in a current opened folder.
 * Windows
 * At least 30-40Gbs of space for each game that you want to mod.
 * Modded Console or [RPCS3](https://rpcs3.net/).